+The fund takes environmental and social criteria into consideration for investment.
 The management company estimates the impact of sustainability risks on the fund's return to be medium as compared to funds with similar investment policies.
 Accordingly it can be assumed that sustainability risks could have an impact on the fund's performance.